jdaku/helloworld/README.md

 Docker image Repository : Docker Hub

-Install Docker and Maven using Playbook which located on ansible/installMaven.yml and ansible/installDocker.yml
+Install Docker and Maven using Playbook which located on *ansible/installMaven.yml* and *ansible/installDocker.yml*

 ## Installation Guide

 1. Create Pipeline in Jenkins with below configuration :

-	1.1 Setup Maven as *maven3* in Jenkins global Configuration (Here we used external Maven).

-	1.2 Create credential on jenkins with *"docker-hub-creds"* name for store Docker Image on DockerHub
+	1.1 Create credential on jenkins with *"docker-hub-creds"* name for store Docker Image on DockerHub

 ### Running the tests: